 Domestic and eligible Permanent Resident students will find their eligibility for Federal Work-Study (FWS) listed on their award letter.
 Award amounts vary based on financial need and academic level.
 This eligibility was determined as a result of filing a FAFSA.
-Students need to be enrolled at least 6 credit hours (unless it is their last semester to graduate) to work on campus.
-Students do not need FWS eligibility to work on campus.
+Students need to be enrolled for at least 6 credit hours (unless it is their last semester to graduate) to work on campus during the fall and spring semesters.
+Students may not need FWS eligibility to work on campus.

-One benefit to being paid through the FWS program is that students can list those earning on the next year's FAFSA in both the income and the "Additional Financial Information."
+One benefit to being paid through the FWS program is that students can list those earning on the next year's FAFSA in both the income and the "Additional Financial Information" sections.
 The question on the FAFSA for the latter is "Taxable earnings from need-based employment programs, such as Federal Work-Study."
 FWS earnings listed there will be exempted for purpose of calculating aid eligibility.

 Students wishing to work during the summer or winter interim sessions must have been enrolled for at least 6 hours during the preceding fall or spring term and for the following term, unless it is your final term prior to graduation.
-Students who meet the requirements to work during the summer and winter terms are eligible to work up to 40 hours per week (all jobs combined) if you are not in classes.
-It is not advisable for a student enrolled in classes to work 40 hours.
-Students may not work any more than 20 hours per week during periods of enrollment.
+Students who meet the requirements to work during the summer and winter terms are eligible to work up to 40 hours per week (all jobs combined), though it is not advisable for a student to work 40 hours if they are also enrolled in classes.
+Students may not work more than 20 hours per week during the fall and spring semesters.

-YOUR ON-CAMPUS EARNING ELIGIBILITY IN SELF-SERVICE
+YOUR EARNING ELIGIBILITY REPORT IN SELF-SERVICE: ON-CAMPUS ELIGIBILITY

 Students should electronically request an Earning Eligibility Report in Self-Service.
 Go to Student Homepage > Other Services Non-Mobile > Earning Report > enter term.
-This report shows domestic students their total Federal Work-Study (FWS) eligibility amount, how much FWS is already authorized for use and still available, and for both International and Domestic students, if they have properly completed the I-9 process to begin working their first day of employment.
+This report shows domestic students their total Federal Work-Study (FWS) eligibility amount, how much FWS is already authorized for use and still available, and for both international and domestic students, if they have properly completed the I-9 process to begin working on their first day of employment.
 Students are not required to have FWS, however, supervisors are asked to give FWS students priority first if considering hiring a domestic student.
 Students should provide this report to supervisors during the interview and job application process and can send the PDF by email to them.